mmphego/mmphego.github.io/_posts/2019-10-03-Why-you-need-to-stop-using-Git-Hooks.md

 # The Story

-## TL;DR
+## TL; DR

-Native Git-hooks are very useful but have some shortcomings around installation, maintainability and re-usability.
+Native Git-hooks are very useful but have some shortcomings around installation, maintainability, and re-usability.
 But there's a great alternative...

-## TS;RE
+## TS; RE

-[Git-Hooks](https://githooks.com/) are great way to execute custom actions triggered by various git events on the local machine, in order to identify bugs/issues before committing and pushing our work for review.
-Ideally these hooks are ran on every commit to automatically point out issues/bugs in the code, for example: missing semicolons, trailing whitespace, docstrings violations, Python module sorting and etc.
+[Git-Hooks](https://githooks.com/) is a great way to execute custom actions triggered by various git events on the local machine, to identify bugs/issues before committing and pushing our work for review.
+Ideally, these hooks run on every commit to automatically point out issues/bugs in the code, for example missing semicolons, trailing whitespace, docstrings violations, Python module sorting, etc.

 For the longest time, I have been using [git-hooks](https://githooks.com/) mainly for `pre-commit` and `prepare-commit-msg`.
 You can find my *deprecated git-hooks* [here](http://bit.ly/2MOKasK)

-- `pre-commit`: A script written in `bash/shell` that gets called by a `git commit`, and then execute linting depending on the file being staged.
+- `pre-commit`: A script is written in `bash/shell` that gets called by a `git commit`, and then execute linting depending on the file being staged.
 Exiting this hook with a non-zero status will abort the commit, which makes it extremely useful for last-minute quality checks.

 - `prepare-commit-msg`: A script called by `git commit` that automatically prepends the commit message with the [Jira](https://www.atlassian.com/software/jira) ticket link based on the branch name.

-Githooks are great for pointing out any issues before committing any form of work and submitting for review, this allows reviewer to direct their focus on the architecture of a change than wasting time on trivial style nitpicks.
+Githooks are great for pointing out any issues before committing any form of work and submitting for review, this allows the reviewer to direct their focus on the architecture of a change than wasting time on trivial style nitpicks.

-IMHO, they have some shortcomings around installation, maintainability and re-usability, let me try to explain.
+IMHO, they have some shortcomings around installation, maintainability, and re-usability, let me try to explain.

 - Installation:

     Git hooks normally live inside the `.git/hooks` folders of local repositories.
 They can contain one executable per trigger event, such as `pre-commit` or `prepare-commit-msg`, which is run automatically by various git commands.
 It sounds magical, so you'd think what's the problem with this?

-    The `.git` folder is excluded from version control (i.e., You won't be able to track it's life-cycle), it only lives on your machine.
+    The `.git` folder is excluded from version control (i.e., You won't be able to track its life-cycle), it only lives on your machine.
 To get a hook in place, you either have to copy an executable file with the trigger’s name into the `.git/hooks` folder or symlink one into it.
-It becomes cumbersome sharing hooks across various libraries or repositories and manually making changes to suit each individual repository.
+It becomes cumbersome sharing hooks across various libraries or repositories and manually making changes to suit each repository.

 - Maintainability:

     The next problem is that you can have one of these files per event.
-You can then write a long Bash script (see my [pre-commit](https://github.com/mmphego/git-hooks/blob/master/hooks/pre-commit), for instance) to execute multiple actions for one trigger or split the actions to several individual files, and then create a main entry point to run the additional functionalities in the divided files.
+You can then write a long Bash script (see my [pre-commit](https://github.com/mmphego/git-hooks/blob/master/hooks/pre-commit), for instance) to execute multiple actions for one trigger or split the actions to several individual files, and then create the main entry point to run the additional functionalities in the divided files.
 It is fully feasible, but it is tedious to maintain

 - Re-usability:

-    The last point concerns the re-usability, both for the setup and for the hooks.
+    The last point concerns the re-usability, both for the setup and the hooks.
 Doing so manually, you need to get the hook script and copy it or symlink it in each repository you want to use.
-You would also like to see your setup move with you when switching workstations/systems, without the going through the above-mentioned setup for each project.
+You would also like to see your setup move with you when switching workstations/systems, without them going through the above-mentioned setup for each project.

     You may also want to have these hooks executed for all same type of projects, for example, of updating Python dependencies or executing [flake8](https://flake8.pycqa.org/en/latest/) checks before each commit, etc. You would have to copy and create your hook for each project automatically, with an out-of-the-box setup, which over time became painful and tedious for me to use which led me to use my hooks less.

-With all that said, do not get me wrong, I love the concept of Git hooks, and they can be very useful in a number of ways.
+With all that said, do not get me wrong, I love the concept of Git hooks, and they can be very useful in several ways.
 However, portability and maintenance is an issue.

 This post will detail why you should probably consider ditching your native git-hooks (Assuming you currently use them), reasons stated above.
 But nature abhors a vacuum, so we would need to replace native git-hooks with an alternative.
 Enters [pre-commit](https://pre-commit.com).